This course is only available for students in the BA International Studies.

 The timetable is available on the BA International Studies website.

 Mode of instruction

-This course will begin with one plenary lecture, on “How to study International Studies?” and “Why study International Studies?”
-These are followed by a series of 9 weekly tutorials and two workshops.
-At the beginning of the course students will be provided with an introductory text into the field of International Studies.
+This course will begin with two plenary lectures.
+The first lecture is meant as an introduction to the course and gives and overview of the subjects that will be treated.
+Special attention will be paid to plagiarism.
+The second lecture introduces an article that students will continue to work with in their tutorials.
+The lectures are followed by a series of 8 weekly tutorials and two workshops.
+During the first tutorial the article from the second introductory lecture will be treated extensively (close reading, critical reflection).
 Subsequently, students will be offered a choice from two case studies.
 Each case is accompanied by two or more texts.
 These texts offer a basis for students to write an essay on an issue in the field of international studies.
 For the essay assignment, students will be asked to find and analyse additional sources and submit an argumentative essay.
 They will be given feedback on their analysis and argumentation by their tutors as well as their peers, enabling them to critically assess their own argumentation.
 In addition to the texts, study materials include a guide to writing with sources and practical writing skills-oriented materials made available via Blackboard.

 Retaking a passing grade

 Please consult the Course and Examination Regulations 2017 – 2018.